taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 GET https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699
 ```

-Tip: The GET method is the default method in a web browser, which is why when you browse a website, you just need to type the URL (universal resource locator) and the optional parameters and do not need to include the Get keyword.
+**Tip**: The GET method is the default method in a web browser, which is why when you browse a website, you just need to type the URL (universal resource locator) and the optional parameters and do not need to include the GET keyword.

-### REST client
+## How to interact with a REST API

+There are multiple ways you can interact with a REST API:
-To try out how REST APIs work, you can install a Chrome plugin called [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
+* a REST API client: To try out how REST APIs work, you can install a REST API client.
+Some popular ones include [Postman](https://www.postman.com/) and Chrome [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).

-### cURL command line interface

-cURL is another awesome tool you can use to interact with REST APIs.
+* URL command line interface: [cURL](https://curl.se/) is another awesome tool you can use to interact with REST APIs.
 For more information, see [this blog on codepedia](https://www.codepedia.org/ama/how-to-test-a-rest-api-from-command-line-with-curl/).

-### Swagger UI

-The Swagger UI provides user-friendly interactive API documentation for visualizing and interacting with REST API resources.
+* Swagger UI: The Swagger UI provides user-friendly interactive API documentation for visualizing and interacting with REST API resources.
 For more information, see [swagger.io](https://swagger.io/tools/swagger-ui/).

 ## Where to find interesting APIs